remote-exec/context-filters/README.md

   lambdas, try: `local_filter(Proc.new{|cmd| "cd path && #{cmd}"}) { code }`
 - `in_context(options) { code }` - build new context, options are for
   matching filters, all code will be executes in context of given options
-- `evaluate_filters(method)` - evaluate global and local filters in the order of given priority, local filters are called after the `nil` priority, try priorities: `[:first, nil, :last]`
+- `evaluate_filters(target, method)` - evaluate global and local filters
+  in the order of given priority, local filters are called after the `nil` priority, try priorities: `[:first, nil, :last]`

 ### Example